-Reliability of service is one of the primary disadvantages of VoIP versus the PSTN.
+- Reliability of service is one of the primary disadvantages of VoIP versus the PSTN.
 PSTN services have a 99.999% uptime and because electricity is supplied by the phone line it can still function in the event of a power outage.
-With VoIP if the internet connection goes down for any reason VoIP services will be unavailable.
+VoIP requires power and a reliable internet connection - if the internet connection goes down for any reason VoIP services will be unavailable.

-The other disadvantage of VoIP can be quality of service.
-VoIP data is compressed, packetized, transmitted over the internet (along with all other internet traffic), and decompressed on the receiving end.
+- Quality of service - VoIP data is compressed, packetized, transmitted over the internet (along with all other internet traffic), and decompressed on the receiving end.
 Any internet connection problems or issues with bandwidth can translate into call interruptions, delays, echoes, and static.
-On the other hand when you make a call via the PSTN you have a direct, private (non-shared) connection between the caller and the receiver.
+When you make a call via the PSTN you have a direct, private (non-shared) connection between the caller and the receiver.

 VoIP From Cable Providers

 Cable providers such as Comcast in the U.S. and Shaw Cable in Canada compete directly with PSTN providers by offering a VoIP-based service which uses their internal managed cable networks to transmit VoIP data rather than the internet.
 The result is a much higher level of reliability and quality of service than internet-based VoIP services.
 However, the cost is nearly equivalent to PSTN services.